TheRebelOfBabylon/golearnbtc/blog.md

 	address2 := PubKey2.address("test", true)
 	fmt.Println(address2)
 ```
 We can check if either Bitcoin addresses are actually valid by typing them into a testnet bitcoin block explorer and seeing if a page appears.
 The goal is to create a Bitcoin transaction which sends funds from the first bitcoin wallet we created to the second.
-For this we start by creating a `TxIn` and a `TxOut` struct
+For this we start by creating a `TxIn` struct and a `TxOut` struct
 ```
 type TxIn struct {
 	prev_tx               []byte